Summary

 }

-For given datatype, there are a few parameters you'll to provide, along with some optional ones.
-For instance, you'll have to specify the public URL of the remote cluster and possibly the token needed to access the cluster.
+For the input, you'll have to give the public URL of the remote cluster, and possibly the token needed to access the cluster.
 Below is a list of all of parameters allowed along with descriptions of them:

 ParameterTypeRequiredDefaultStabilityDescription